 Or you may need a complete office overhaul.
 No problem!
 Because that’s what we’re going to do now.

 Lay out your plan and jump in.
 If you have a major overhaul to complete or if you want to make a detailed plan, I have a printable project planner that might come in handy.
-Snag one of your very own in this post under #6!
+Snag one HERE!

 A Note on Small Office Spaces